openuado/niet/README.md

 ## Main Features
 - Extract elements by using xpath syntax
-- Extract values from JSON format
-- Extract values from YAML format
-- Extract values from TOML format
+- Extract values from JSON, YAML, and TOML format
 - Automaticaly detect format (json/yaml)
 - Read data from a web resource
 - Read data from file or pass data from stdin
 - Format output values
 - Format output to be reused by shell `eval`
-- Convert YAML to JSON, or TOML
+- Convert YAML to JSON, or TOML and vice versa
-- Convert JSON to YAML, or TOML
-- Convert TOML to YAML, or JSON

 ## Install or Update niet